course-details-portlet

 Knowledge:

-• Understand the principles of human factors and their application in maritime design.
+• Understand human factors principles and their application in control room design.

 Skills:

-• Develop and evaluate prototypes for user interfaces and control systems in autonomous and remote operations.
+• Develop and evaluate prototypes of user interfaces and control systems.

-• Critically analyze design choices for their impact on human operators in autonomous systems.
+• Analyze design choices for their impacts on human operators.

-• Communicate design insights and safety recommendations effectively within interdisciplinary teams.
+• Communicate design insights and safety recommendations effectively in multidisciplinary teams.

-• Advocate for human-centered approaches in the development and deployment of technologies in safety-critical domains
+• Advocate for human-centered approaches in the development and deployment of technologies.

 Learning methods and activities